 If you take a stroll through Hoi An Ancient Town, almost every other shop is a tailor shop.
 Getting custom made clothing is a huge draw for tourists!
-My boyfriend wanted to get a leather duffel and I was thinking of getting bridesmaids dresses.
-However, we ended up getting neither as we realized tailoring in Hoi An is not all that it’s hyped to be.
+However, I didn’t end up getting anything as I realized tailoring in Hoi An is not all that it’s hyped to be.
 Here are some reasons why I did not get any tailoring in Hoi An.

 Depending on how many days you visit Hoi An, you might not even have enough time!
 Your first task when you arrive in Hoi An will have to be selecting and visiting a tailor shop.
 Then you’ll have to go back twice to complete the fitting and tailoring.
 There are so many things to do in Hoi An (read my travel guide to get started), we didn’t want our time taken up by visits.